So, what is a sales strategy really?

 For example, you might lose leads after you can’t answer their objections convincingly or maybe a lead just doesn’t turn up for the demo.
 Because these are qualified leads you couldn’t convert, you can still stay in touch with them as you may both be a good fit at some point in the future.

 Lead nurturing is all about staying in touch with these people and slowly nudging them to move to the more advanced stages in the buying cycles.
-At least 15 to 20% of the “not yet ready to buy” opportunities can be converted into sales with lead nurturing.
+According to research, at least 15 to 20% of the “not yet ready to buy” opportunities can be converted into sales with lead nurturing.

 But yet a whopping 65% of B2B businesses haven’t set up lead nurturing campaigns.